2021 Investment Climate Statements: Bosnia and Herzegovina

 The BiH Law on Free Trade Zones allows the establishment of free trade zones (FTZs) as part of the customs territory of BiH.
 Currently there are four free trade zones in BiH: Vogošća, Visoko, Herzegovina-Mostar, and Holc Lukavac.
 One or more domestic or foreign legal entities registered in BiH may create a FTZ.

 FTZ users do not pay taxes and contributions, with the exception of those related to salaries and wages.
 Investors are free to invest capital in the FTZ, transfer their profits, and retransfer capital.
 Customs and tariffs are not paid on imports into FTZs.
-FTZ is considered economically justified if the submitted feasibility study and other evidence can prove that the value of goods exported from a free zone will exceed at least 50 percent of the total value of manufactured goods leaving the free zone within the period of 12 months.
+FTZ is considered economically justified if the submitted feasibility study and other evidence can prove that the value of goods exported from a free zone will exceed at least 50 percent of the total value of goods imported to the free zone within the period of 12 months.

 Performance and Data Localization Requirements

-BiH government does not have a “forced localization” policy in which foreign investors must use domestic content or sourcing in goods, human capital, or technology.
+The BiH government does not have a “forced localization” policy in which foreign investors must use domestic content or sourcing in goods, human capital, or technology.
 Also, there are no requirements for foreign IT providers to turn over source code and/or provide access to surveillance.
 There are no mechanisms in place used to enforce rules on maintaining a certain amount of data storage within the country.

 The 2020 World Bank Doing Business Report ranked BiH at number 96 out of 190 in the ease of registering property, which takes 7 procedures and an average of 35 days.
 Registration of real property titles is generally acknowledged as a significant barrier to the real property and mortgage market development.
 The present system consists of separate geodetic administrations for the Federation and the RS, which are responsible for real property cadasters.
 Real property cadasters describe and certify the legal object, e.g. land, house, etc. Separately, the land registry establishes legal ownership and rights for the specific object and is maintained by the municipal courts.
 A significant portion of land and real estate property does not have a clear title due to restitution issues.
 Foreigners must register a local company to purchase property; the company then makes the purchase and is recorded as the land owner.
 The exception to this rule is if the foreigners’ country of citizenship has a reciprocal land ownership agreement with BiH.
 In that case, the foreigner may directly own land.